alexvoss/mkdocs-material-fork/docs/tutorials/blogs.md

     As you can see, the author index gets appended to the content you have written in the Markdown file.

-## 7. Integrating Navigation
+## 7. Integrating navigation

 So far, you have let the Blog plugin and MkDocs worry about navigation.
 For some use cases, this might be enough and it is simple sufficient to not declare a `nav` section in the `mkdocs.yml`.

-However, in many projects a blog needs to be integrated with other content and a navigation structure that is defined in the `nav` section of the configuration.
+However, you may want to integrate a blog with other content and a navigation structure that you have defined in the `nav` section of the configuration.
-In such cases, you need to provide a place where the Blog plugin is meant to attach the blog navigation to the rest of the navigation structure.
+In such cases, you need to provide a place where the Blog plugin should attach the blog navigation to the rest of the navigation structure.

 Note that all you need to do is to add an entry

 !!! example "Integrate with site navigation"